jhu-information-security-institute/netsec-kalilinux-docker/README.md

 This Docker Compose application exposes the following ports:

-- 8080: A custom port used to access the web application (NoVNC) running in the Kalilinux container.
+- 8080 (default): A custom port used to access the web application (NoVNC) running in the Kalilinux container.

 When you start the application using docker-compose up, these ports will be exposed on your local machine.